GNOME/libadwaita/doc/style-classes.md

 </picture>

-The `.navigation-sidebar` style class can be applied to a [class@Gtk.ListBox] or [class@Gtk.ListView] to make it look like a sidebar: it makes the items rounded and padded, makes selected items use a neutral color instead of accent, and removes the default list background.
+The `.navigation-sidebar` style class can be applied to a [class@Gtk.ListBox] or [class@Gtk.ListView], as well as [class@Gtk.FlowBox] and [class@Gtk.GridView], to make it look like a sidebar: it makes the items rounded and padded, makes selected items use neutral color instead of accent, and removes the default list background.

 # App Icons